typedb/typedb-docs/0001-typedb/02-dev/06-infer.md

 ### TypeDB Console

-Set the `infer` option to `true` when you start the read transaction.
+Set the `infer` option to `true` when starting the read transaction.
 For example:

 <!-- test-ignore -->
 ```